 In parts one and two of this series, we noted the average cost to replace a sales rep ($115,000), took a look at some under-the-radar facts about the sales profession, connected the onboarding and SFP dots and reviewed the trends in onboarding.
 Now, in part three we’ll share some best practices companies are using to get results.

 To be honest, the fundamentals of good onboarding do not vary much from business to business and industry to industry.
-In other words: Don’t reinvent the wheel.
+In other words: don’t reinvent the wheel.
 Successful onboarding is as much about imitation as it is innovation.
 “Best” practices are called that for a reason—they’ve been proven successful.

 For example, one list of best practices we like comes at the end of a report titled “Onboarding New Employees: Maximizing Success” from the SHRM Foundation, an affiliate of the Society for Human Resource Management.
 You can find it here.
 But there are others.
 You may find these useful as well.

-So now that you’ve seen how other companies add their own creative twists to the fundamentals of good onboarding, you’re ready to explore the fourth and final installment of this blog series: How to build a killer onboarding program of your own.
-In Part IV we’ll show you how to use basic onboarding building blocks to create a program that integrates new hires effectively, simultaneously laying the groundwork for commitment, satisfaction and retention.
+Now that you’ve seen how other companies add their own creative twists to the fundamentals of good sales onboarding, you’re ready to explore the fourth and final installment of this blog series, “How to Build a Killer Onboarding Program of Your Own.”